-Compared to other commodity crops, turfgrass seed production has an excellent profitability track record.
+Turfgrass seed production has an excellent profitability track record.
 Many of our seed production contracts allow growers to lock in high price levels and do not limit upside, which can really help add to a farm's bottom line.
 Over the last five years, BrettYoung has consistently paid above the minimum contract price for tall fescue seed production.